-Joshua Tree National Park is swathed with fascinating things you didn’t know about it, interesting facts, and intriguing tales and legends that seem too outlandish to believe.
+Joshua Tree National Park is swathed with fascinating things you didn’t know about, interesting facts, and intriguing tales and legends that seem too outlandish to believe.

-Despite the fact that the place is located about two hours from Los Angeles, we first visited it about fours years ago.
-Wow, what a place it was!
+Despite the fact that the place is located about two hours from Los Angeles, we first visited it about four years ago.
+What a place it was!
 It still is, in fact.
 Yet that first feeling and complete bewilderment rolled like a flame on us.
 Apparently, we didn’t know anything about Joshua Tree National Park at that point.

 Endless articles on the web and hundreds of pictures of iconic trees praise the natural beauty of the area.
 Some of these blog posts even include a bunch of interesting facts about Joshua Tree National Park.
-Yet they all seem to fall short of the actual representation of the desert.
+Yet they all seem to fall short when it comes to actual representation of the desert.

-And here I am, putting my two cents in describing the area and a plethora of things one can do here.
-(In fact, I wrote quite a lot as you can see in this Joshua Tree National Park weekend guide and the best places to stay near the park.)
+And here I am, putting my two cents in describing the area and a plethora of things one can do in the park.
+(In fact, I wrote quite a lot as you can see in this Joshua Tree National Park weekend guide and the best places to stay in Joshua Tree.)

-INTERESTING AND FUN FACTS AND ALL OTHER THINGS YOU DIDN’T KNOW ABOUT JOSHUA TREE NATIONAL PARK
+INTERESTING FACTS AND ALL OTHER THINGS YOU DIDN’T KNOW ABOUT JOSHUA TREE NATIONAL PARK

 With that said, here are 10 things you didn’t know about Joshua Tree National Park, including useful information, myths, and interesting facts about the area and its famous trees.